-MSSN 578 Field Experience in Discipleship

-The course exposes students to personal and congregational discipleship models.
-They are also expected to develop skills on how to communicate and present the gospel individually and corporately in order to establish members in solid faith.

-MSSN 580/680/780 Business as Mission

-This course examines business and entrepreneurship as a platform for ministry and mission.
-The students will explore Biblical tentmaking principles and seek to apply them in the current world context, with special emphasis on difficult access areas.

-MSSN 607/707/807 Field Contextualization Seminar

-AllAS is situated in a unique geographical and cultural crossroads that facilitates the research, observation and writing about the major religions, people groups and areas that surround it, especially those in the 10/40 Window.
-This course is designed to combine academic research, field observation and written reflection concerning how to understand and more effectively witness to one or more geographical areas or world religions.
-The travel and other expenses associated with the field experience must be provided for by the student.
-Class size is limited.
+dents to personal and congregational discipleship models.
+They are also expect communicate and present the gospel individually and corporately in order to esta MSSN 580/680/780 Business as Mission 3 isiness and entrepreneurship as a platform for ministry and mission.
+The studen king principles and seek to apply them in the current world context, with s cess areas.
+MSSN 607/707/807 Field Contextualization Seminar 3 writing about the major Window.
+This course is concerning how to unde que geographical and cultural crossroads that facilitates the research, observatio r religions, people groups and areas that surround it, especially those in the designed to combine academic research, field observation and written refle lerstand and more effectively witness to one or more geographical areas or d other expenses associated with the field experience must be provided for b ited.
+10/40 ection world

-MSSN 621/721/821 Seminar in Contextualization and Mission

-A study of a selected number of contemporary theological issues and concerns vital to the life and witness of the church.
+Seminar in Contextualization and Mission MSSN 621/721/821 3 A study of a selected number of contemporary theological issues and concerns vital to the life and witness of the church.

-MSSN 623/723/823 Mission and Religion in Modern/Postmodern Culture
+Mission and Religion in Modern/Postmodern Culture MSSN 623/723/823